 Students will be identified and assessed for extended learning opportunities through a multi-tiered approach.
 The first tier identifies students based on academic progress and performance.
-The pre- and post-test results from reading and math diagnostic tests will be used to assess student academic levels and growth in the 20-21 school year.
+The test results from reading and math diagnostic tests will be used to assess student academic levels at the end of the 2020-21 school year.
 Additional information from local and state assessments will be used to determine areas of academic deficiencies that must be addressed for each student.

 The second tier utilizes input and recommendations from school staff, which includes teachers, Instructional Support/Paraprofessionals, the counselor, office support, and the site administrator.
-All staff are included to identify student needs based on the Whole Child Model and identify additional supports in the areas of academics, social/emotional, behavioral, and other aspects including support for basic needs (i.e., meal service).
-Data utilized by staff include grades, number of credits (high school), and performance on teacher created/curriculum embedded assessments.
+All staff are included to identify student needs based on the Whole Student Model and identify additional supports in the areas of academics, social/emotional, behavioral, and other aspects including support for basic needs.
+Data utilized by staff include number of credits, grades, and performance on teacher created/curriculum embedded assessments.
 Additionally, anecdotal evidence from one-on-one meetings with staff provide additional feedback not captured in the previous data.